Moti Bagh Palace

 The Old Palace is one of the largest residencies in Asia, housing the Netaji Subhas National Institute of Sports (NIS) currently.
-And the New Moti Bagh Palace is the residence of Former Chief Minister of Punjab Captain Amarinder Singh currently.
+The New Moti Bagh Palace is the residence of Former Chief Minister of Punjab Captain Amarinder Singh currently.

 History

 It was expanded in 1920s under the supervision of Sir Ganga Ram during the reign of Maharaja Bhupinder Singh.
 After independence, the Government of India took over the premises, and later converted it into a museum, a taxidermy gallery, and the North Zone Cultural Centre.

 The National Institute of Sports (NIS) Patiala is situated in its East wing, where the annual Patiala Heritage festival is celebrated.

 There is another building, called the New Moti Bagh Palace, built in 1959, that is residence of Amarinder Singh.

 Architecture

 The Palace incorporates Indian and European architectural features.